 The messages in a daemon's error log can be very, very helpful when trying to figure out what is wrong.
 Don't forget to look there if the server misbehaves!

 A copy of your journal pages showing the changed made for this project, and the answers to the questions asked above.
-You can send as email to (preferred).
-If email is a problem for some reason, you may turn in a hard-copy.
-In this case the pages should be readable, dated, and stapled together.
-Your name should appear on the first page.
+Use Canvas and submit to the project's drop-box.

 Don't turn in your whole journal, you will need to add to it every day in class!
 It is common in fact to keep the journal as a text file on the system (with a paper backup of course).